 Now, supposedly, the bleach and the microwave both sanitize the sponge, so you don’t need to do both steps if you’re in a rush.
 But once you’ve learned how to clean your brand of sponges in your particular microwave, it’s so quick and easy to do both steps that you might as well, just to be safe.

 If all this has turned you off to sponges, welcome to the club.
 I actually stopped using them a few years ago because there are better ways to do most cleaning jobs without having to worry about bacteria infesting my cleaning tools.
-I prefer dish brushes, which you can just set in a bleach solution occasionally and keep using for years, and dish towels for kitchen jobs.
+I prefer dish brushes, which you can just set in a bleach solution occasionally and keep using for years.
+And I use dish towels for kitchen jobs.